-Today you can visit those two buildings and the palace gardens.
+Today big parts of those two buildings and the palace gardens are open for visitors.
 A permanent exhibition, which shows mainly Austrian artworks, is located in the Upper Belvedere.
-The Lower Belvedere presents changing exhibitions of various art periods.
+The Lower Belvedere presents changing exhibitions of various art periods and artists.

 The entire palace complex with its gardens is situated on a shallow slope and has a length of about 1 km.
 Start your visit at the side of the Upper Belvedere and you will have the advantage to walk downhill on your way through the gardens.
 The main entrance there is located directly at the corner of Prince Eugen-Straße / Landstraßer Gürtel.
 The nearest public transportation is the tram.
 The distance to the tram station Quartier Belvedere is just approx. 150 m.
 To reach the next metro station Südtiroler Platz Hauptbahnhof you have to drive only one tram stop or walk approx. 600 m from the main entrance to the Belvedere Palace.

 At the Lower Belvedere the tram station of the same name is just 50 m away from the entrance.
 With the tram line 71 you have to drive only 2 stops further to reach the station Oper in the center of Vienna.
 There you will find the nearby metro station Karlsplatz with the metro lines U1, U2 and U4

 The entry tickets for the Upper and the Lower Belvedere can be purchased individually as well as together.
 The ticket for the Upper Belvedere costs approx. 16 Euro, for the Lower Belvedere you need to pay approx. 14 Euro.
 A combination ticket for both entries costs around 24 Euro.
 Unfortunately you have to pay an extra charge of approx. 5 Euro for the audio guides.
 The Vienna Pass* offers you free entrance to both parts.

 The absolute highlight is the Kiss by Gustav Klimt.
 This famous painting from the period of Viennese Modernism shows a loving couple that just tenderly embraces and kisses each other.
 Beside this highlight you can admire in addition more than 20 other masterpieces by Gustav Klimt at this place.